Tejszerska/GitHubRepoInfoAPI/README.md

 # GitHubRepoInfoAPI

-GitHubRepoInfoAPI to narzędzie do pobierania listy repozytoriów użytkownika GitHub, które nie są forkami, oraz uzyskiwania informacji o ich gałęziach i najnowszych commitach.
+GitHubRepoInfoAPI is a tool for fetching a list of a GitHub user's repositories that are not forks, and obtaining information about their branches and latest commits.

-## Funkcjonalności
+## Features

-- Pobieranie listy repozytoriów użytkownika GitHub, które nie są forkami.
+- Fetching a list of a GitHub user's repositories that are not forks.
-- Wyświetlanie szczegółowych informacji o gałęziach każdego repozytorium.
+- Displaying detailed information about the branches of each repository.
-- Wyświetlanie najnowszych commitów w każdej z gałęzi repozytorium.
+- Displaying the latest commits in each branch of the repository.

-## Wymagania
+## Requirements

 - Java 21
 - Maven

-## Instalacja
+## Installation

-1. Sklonuj repozytorium:
+1. Clone the repository:
     git clone https://github.com/Tejszerska/GitHubRepoInfoAPI.git

-2. Przejdź do katalogu projektu: cd GitHubRepoInfoAPI
+2. Navigate to the project directory: cd GitHubRepoInfoAPI

-3. Zbuduj projekt przy użyciu Mavena: mvn clean install
+3. Build the project using Maven: mvn clean install

-## Użycie
+## Usage

-1. Uruchom aplikację:
+1. Run the application:
     java -jar target/GitHubRepoInfoAPI-1.0-SNAPSHOT.jar

 ## Endpoint

 - **URL**: `/ghinfo/{username}`
-- **Metoda**: `GET`
+- **Method**: `GET`
-- **Parametry**:
+- **Parameters**:
-  - `Authorization` (string) - Token GitHub w formacie `ghp_xxx...`
+  - `Authorization` (string) - GitHub token in the format `ghp_xxx...`

-**Przykład**:
+**Example**:
 GET ghinfo/tejszerska?YOUR_GITHUB_TOKEN

-## Autor
+## Author

 - [Tejszerska](https://github.com/Tejszerska)

-## Licencja
+## License

-Ten projekt jest licencjonowany na warunkach licencji Unlicense.
+This project is licensed under the terms of the Unlicense.